GhomKrosmonaute/just-a-forum/readme.md

 - add dropdowns on header
 - add fixed side-bar with friend list
 - add fixed chat-boxes (facebook-like) on bottom-right of viewport
-- replace Ghom copyright by just "Ɠɧॐ"
+- replace Ghom copyright by just "Ɠɧॐ" with a link to my web portfolio